eth-protocol-fellows/cohort-four/projects/project-ideas.md

 By Mario Havel

 Contribute to integration of public ephemeral testnet.
 Research and feedback the spec, create implementations in clients and/or client testing, end user tooling, e.g. dappnode, nicenode, stereum.
 Check the [specs](https://github.com/ethereum/EIPs/blob/04369cb50ee6c1894dec868141e8a32e66dc4f16/EIPS/eip-testnet-draft.md) and [network details](https://github.com/ephemery-testnet/ephemery-resources).

-### Portal Network

-Proposed by Ognyan Genev

-#### Beacon Chain Light Client Network implementation in Rust
-- Implementation of Beacon CHain Light Client Network [specs](https://github.com/ethereum/portal-network-specs/pull/166) for [Trin](https://github.com/ethereum/trin) portal network client.

-#### Cross-client testing framework for Portal Network clients
-[Axle](https://github.com/ogenev/axle) is a new project, inspired by [Hive](https://github.com/ethereum/hive).
-The goal is to create a framework for running integration tests against Portal Network clients.
-The project is in a very early stage and greenfield.

 ### API for calculating ETH supply